isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-can-you-use-human-shampoo-on-cats.markdown

----
+ï»¿---
+date: '2025-05-19T00:00:00+00:00'
+lastmod: '2025-05-19T00:00:00+03:00'
 author: Isaac
 layout: post
 title: Can You Use Human Shampoo on Cats?
-$12025-05-19T00:00:00+00:00
 categories:
 - Fleas
 - Guide
 tags: []
 slug: /can-you-use-human-shampoo-on-cats/
-$12025-05-19T00:00:00+03:00
 ---

 Cats love that clean life, they'll grom their skin regularly removing any dirt, dead skin, or loose fur.
 But, if you're to clean off piles of mud from the pet, can you use human shampoo on cats?
-**Simple answer, NO, don't use human shampoo on cats - human shampoo's pH imbalance makes it aggressive and will make the pet's skin dry out. **
+**Simple answer, NO, don't use human shampoo on cats - human shampoo's pH imbalance makes it aggressive and will make the pet's skin dry out.Â **
 **Also, human shampoo may cause painful irritation and flakiness on the cat.
-So, talk to the cat's veterinarian about mild shampoos that will be great for your cat. **
+So, talk to the cat's veterinarian about mild shampoos that will be great for your cat.Â **
 - Also, kittens have more delicate skin than adult cats, and thus to clean them off dirt, use shampoos formulated for kittens - avoid[dog Shampoo](https://pestpolicy.com/can-you-use-dog-shampoo-on-cats/)too.
 [amazon bestseller="Best Shampoo for Cats" items="2" template="table"]
 ## Details: Can You Use Human Shampoo on Cats?